 AGE TO GET YOUR KITTEN

-This is a breed that the whole family usually loves, because they grow up big and strong, but they're really love bugs.12-16 weeks old is a good age for them to go to their new homes.
-We will provide you with a packet of food and litter that they are used to and send them to their new home with some of their favorite toys.
-They love going to their new home with a sibling, because they will sleep together, which is hard for cats to do who haven't grown up together.
+This is a breed that the whole family usually loves, because they grow up big and strong, but they're really love bugs.12 weeks old is a good age for them to go to their new homes.
+They love going to their new home with a sibling, because they will always sleep together, which is hard for cats to do who haven't grown up together.

 When you first bring your new kitten home, set him/er up in one room while they get used to their new surroundings.
 Don't chase your kitty!
 Some kittens are nervous in their new home at first.
 Let them hide under the bed for a while if they want to.
-Draw kitty out with a toy on stick, and at mealtimes sit near the kitty and talk quietly to them.
-See if he/she will lick some tuna juice off your finger.
-Taking the food away between mealtimes lets your kitty know that you are the one who is feeding them, and then they will look forward to mealtimes with you.
+Draw kitty out with a toy on stick, and at mealtimes sit near the kitty, at other times see if he/she will lick some tuna juice off your finger.
+The best food for cats is raw meat.
+They love ground turkey, whole chicken with bones, pork shoulder, beef heart, liver, yogurt and eggs.